-Contains the register level chip support for C6748 and usage examples.
+Contains register level chip support for C6748 and usage examples.

-Contains the sample applications for drivers provided as part of this package platforms
+Contains the drivers provided as part of this package.
+It also contains the driver examples to show the driver usage.

+platforms

-Contains platform specific modules like codec drivers, interface modules etc., which may be specific to the EVM/Platform
+Contains platform specific modules like codec drivers, interface modules etc., which may be specific to the EVM/Platform.